 He was the godfather of an NBA player’s children.
 He was also the godfather of a U.S. presidential candidate’s children.

-Whatever any of these examples illustrate is unclear.
+What any of these contrasts illustrate is unclear.
 What is clear is that on Saturday college basketball lost a coach with an unequivocally original personality at a time when, if anything, it needs more of them.